 - (a) Rates of delinquency that are above the thresholds published in MBS Guide, Ch.
-18, Part 3, § C or that otherwise pose a risk to an Issuer's responsibility to advance P&I payments to security-holders; - (b) "Run-off" portfolios, or business models that involve the recurring sale of substantially all the servicing created by issuance; - (c) Heavily-concentrated portfolios; - (d) Recurring issuance of multi-issuer program packages that exhibit prepayment activity that is substantially different from that of comparable packages; and - (e) Bankruptcy filing of a parent or affiliate, and trends that indicate financial distress, including but not limited to a pattern of net losses, a history of compliance breaches relating to financial or delinquency ratio requirements, declining or volatile liquid asset resources, declining adjusted net worth, excessive dividends or distributions from the Issuer, related party financial issues, or secured debt to gross tangible asset ratios greater than sixty percent (60%).
-For purposes of computing secured debt to gross tangible assets, both the numerator and the denominator should deduct the total amount of Warehouse Lines of Credit as identified in Schedule K of the MBFRF.
-Similarly, for purposes of computing secured debt to gross tangible assets, both the numerator and the denominator should deduct any amounts in line entries identified as "Loans Subject to Repurchase from Ginnie Mae" or its equivalent. - (3) As detailed above, Ginnie Mae considers certain market conditions as relevant factors when imposing additional financial requirements.
-The market conditions considered by Ginnie Mae include but are not limited to: - (a) home price index declines: - (b) benchmark interest rate changes; - (c) economic recessions; - (d) regulation or legislation; - (e) unemployment rate; - (f) restricted or non-existent business-to-business credit environment (e.g. warehouse lines); and - (g) additional conditions that may be relevant to the Multifamily market include increasing capitalization rates, rising vacancy rates, declining effective rental rates, legislation or regulation changes affecting government housing subsidy programs (e.g. U.S. tax laws or state subsidy programs). - (4) In order to remain eligible to participate in the Ginnie Mae MBS Program and receive additional commitment authority, Issuers are required to remain inside of the acceptable risk parameters.
-Issuers that do not meet the acceptable risk parameters established by

-Ginnie Mae in this Guide are out of compliance with Ginnie Mae's requirement and will require Ginnie Mae to impose additional financial requirements or impose greater restrictions on the Issuer's participation, if at all, in the Program.
+18, Part 3, § C or that otherwise pose a risk to an Issuer's responsibility to advance P&I payments to security-holders; - (b) "Run-off" portfolios, or business models that involve the recurring sale of substantially all the servicing created by issuance; - (c) Heavily-concentrated portfolios; - (d) Recurring issuance of multi-issuer program packages that exhibit prepayment activity that is substantially different from that of comparable packages; and - (e) Bankruptcy filing of a parent or affiliate, and trends that indicate financial distress, including but not limited to a pattern of net losses, a history of compliance breaches relating to financial or delinquency ratio requirements, declining or volatile liquid asset resources, declining adjusted net worth, excessive dividends or distributions from the Issuer, and related party financial issues. - (3) As detailed above, Ginnie Mae considers certain market conditions as relevant factors when imposing additional financial requirements.
+The market conditions considered by Ginnie Mae include but are not limited to: - (a) home price index declines; - (b) benchmark interest rate changes; - (c) economic recessions; - (d) regulation or legislation; - (e) unemployment rate; - (f) restricted or non-existent business-to-business credit environment (e.g. warehouse lines); and - (g) additional conditions that may be relevant to the Multifamily market include increasing capitalization rates, rising vacancy rates, declining effective rental rates, legislation or regulation changes affecting government housing subsidy programs (e.g. U.S. tax laws or state subsidy programs). - (4) In order to remain eligible to participate in the Ginnie Mae MBS Program and receive additional commitment authority, Issuers are required to remain inside of the acceptable risk parameters.
+Issuers that do not meet the acceptable risk parameters established by Ginnie Mae in this Guide are out of compliance with Ginnie Mae's requirement and will require Ginnie Mae to impose additional financial requirements or impose greater restrictions on the Issuer's participation, if at all, in the Program.
 Such restrictions, can include, but are not limited to, requiring that an Issuer's high-risk portfolio be recalibrated to fall within the acceptable risk parameters; requiring portfolio diversification or placing a restriction on an Issuer's participation in the PIIT program and multiple issuer pools.

-Section C. Minimum Portfolio Servicing Spread Requirements Effective Date: 2018-11-08
+Section C. Minimum Portfolio Servicing Spread Requirements